circonus/docs/content/circonus/checks/check-types/httptrap.md

 ```
 foo|ST[b"fihiYXIp":b"PHF1dXg+"]
 ```

+The full `category:value` string, including the colon, may not exceed 256 characters.
+This applies regardless of whether the base64-encoded form is used or not.

 Each unique combination of metric name and tags counts as one "metric stream" in Circonus.
 For example: